panuelosj/polystokes/README.md

 * *Do Tile:* Split the reduced interior into tiles.
 Unchecking this box will use only a single large reduced region (not recommended).
 * *Reduced Tile Size:* Width of the reduced tiles INCLUDING padding on one side.
 * *Reduced Tile Padding:* Number of uniform cells used between reduced tiles.

+## Other Content

+* `results`: Contains a copy of the paper as well as renders, videos, and figures.
+* `scenes`: Example houdini scene files.